Which of the following is a characteristic of a strong acid in aq... | Channels for Pearson+

 1

-Evaluate the conjugate base: Since the acid completely dissociates, the conjugate base formed is weak because it has little tendency to re-associate with the hydrogen ions.

-Analyze the pH value: A strong acid will result in a low pH value in the solution due to the high concentration of hydrogen ions.
+Consider the definition of a strong acid: In chemistry, a strong acid is defined by its ability to fully dissociate in water, resulting in a high concentration of hydrogen ions.
+This is in contrast to weak acids, which only partially dissociate.

-Compare with the given options: The characteristic of a strong acid is that it completely dissociates into ions, which aligns with the correct answer provided.
+Evaluate the options given: The characteristic of a strong acid is that it completely dissociates into ions.
+This is the key feature that distinguishes strong acids from weak acids.

+Analyze the pH value: Strong acids typically have a low pH value because the concentration of hydrogen ions is high.
+A high pH value would indicate a basic solution, not an acidic one.

+Consider the conjugate base: A strong acid forms a weak conjugate base because the acid has donated its proton completely, leaving behind a base that is less likely to accept a proton back.

 Watch next